-Here is a quick checklist for Best Practices to be followed when deploying Project Turbo.
-For details scroll down past the Summary
+Here is a quick checklist of Best Practices to be followed when deploying Smart Cache.

-1. Is Project Turbo the right Hybrid Solution for your deployment?
+1. Determine if Smart Cache is the Right Hybrid Solution for your Deployment

 2. Review the Product Guide

 It is recommended that IT administrators review the Product Guide in the Smart Cache Installers article before installation.

 3. Determine the Right Size for the Data Disk